You've finished your masterpiece and it's time to upload it to the publishing marketplaces.

 Below are some of the best tools and services for formatting eBooks into various file formats.

-Vellum is an all-in-one eBook development tool for Mac.
-(Sorry, Windows users.)
+Atticus is an all-in-one eBook development tool for all platforms (including Windows, Mac, Chromebook, and Linux)

 It can help you with every aspect of your eBook, including formatting but going way beyond that.
-I recommend this software for any author using Mac.
+I recommend this software for any author who needs to format a book.

 Draft2Digital (D2D) is a really useful and powerful book aggregator.
 They offer a simple and elegant formatting service as well.